cleesmith/picamera_motion_socket_flask/README.markdown

 ... should list *.jpg files
 ```

-### again, on some server, start the flask web app:
+### again, on some server, install/start the flask web app:
 ```
+sudo pip install Flask
 cd picamera_motion_socket_flask/run_on_some_server/images_web_app
 python all_images.py
 ... use web browser to view images: